-In case of Enterprise CA, the PKI trust is established by default when device becomes a domain member and automatically receives the enterprise CA public key cert for trust establishment.
-For devices which cannot become a domain member – mobile devices like iOS/Android or Workgroup Windows devices, the trust needs to established by an out-of-band method – admin exports the public certificate of the CA and installs it on the device as Trusted Certificate to explicitly establish the trust.
+In the case of Enterprise CA, the PKI trust is established by default when the device becomes a domain member and automatically receives the enterprise CA public key cert for trust establishment.
+For devices that cannot become domain members – mobile devices like iOS/Android or Workgroup Windows devices, the trust needs to be established by an out-of-band method – the admin exports the public certificate of the CA and installs it on the device as a Trusted Certificate to explicitly establish the trust.

-Now consider the Requestor (end entity) has established trust with the CA and has received a certificate that it can use for authentication.
+Now consider the Requestor (the end entity) has established trust with the CA and has received a certificate that it can use for authentication.
 When it presents the certificate to the authenticating party (Challenger) to request access, the Challenger also must trust the CA in order to trust the Requestor.
-Let us understand with a simple example as below.
+Let us understand with a simple example below.

 Consider three entities as A, B and C. A is the certificate issuer who issued the certificate to B, who goes to entity C to access some resource.
 When C asks B to provide a certificate to prove identity and validate the access request, B provides to C the certificate it received from A. How will C validate B?
 C will be able to validate the access request made by B only if it trusts A. So if A trusts B and C trusts A, means C will trust B also.
 This is how 3rd party trust is established in PKI.